owagner/hm2mqtt/README.md

   - ensure numeric values are not sent as strings
   - when hm.localhost is specified, do not call InetAddress.getLocalHost(), as this fails when running directly on the CCU2 and the configured DNS resolver doesn't known the fixed hostname "homematic-ccu2"
+* 0.4 - 2015/01/18 - owagner
+  - do proper type handling in outgoing requests, as the previous always-string approach failed with boolean datapoints.
+Will now cache a type per datapoint.
+Cache is filled on incoming messages.
+    If a type is unknown on outgoing messages, a getParamsetDescription request is made via XMLRPC and all types are learned for the given channel's datapoint.
+  - The "retain" strategy is now based on whether a datapoint is of type ACTION or not.
+ACTIONs are set to not retain, all others are set to retain.
+When incoming messages are learned, it is not possible to tell from the datapoint whether they are ACTIONs or BOOLs -- in that case, the decision is still made based on the "PRESS_" prefix